thiwaK/ZLT_S10_CPE/README.md

 ![\*Device Image\*](/assets/images/ZLT_S10.png)

-The ZLT S10 4G CAT4 CPE is a widely used, low-cost router offered by ISPs for home broadband connections in Sri Lanka (also in other countries too).
-This device manufacturered by Tozed Kangwei, providing customized versions to meet specific ISP's requirements.
+The ZLT S10 4G CAT4 CPE is a widely used, low-cost router offered by ISPs for home broadband connections in Sri Lanka.
+This device manufactured by Tozed Kangwei, provides customized versions to meet specific ISPs’ requirements.

 Although the manufacturers advertise the ZLT S10 with an extensive list of specifications, the versions provided to end users often come with significant limitations, such as restricted frequency bands and reduced functionality.

-In Sri Lanka, certain ISPs like Mobitel and Hutch supply ZLT S10 routers that can relatively easily unlocked or openlined by tweaking system configurations.
+In Sri Lanka, ISPs like Mobitel and Hutch supply ZLT S10 routers that can easily unlocked or openlined by tweaking system configurations.
 However, routers provided by Dialog Axiata include additional layers of restrictions, going beyond standard configuration settings and making it more challenging for users to unlock or modify the device.

 [[toc]]